MSc Business Psychology / Overview

 - Entry requirements

-We normally look for a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent in psychology without GBC (Graduate Basis for Chartership), or in related disciplines such as social sciences, human resources or business and management.
+We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent in psychology without GBC (Graduate Basis for Chartership), or in related disciplines such as social sciences, human resources or business and management.
 Knowledge or experience of statistics is desired.
+We may also look for a minimum grade in relevant subjects depending on your degree background.

 Relevant work experience is desirable and examples of types of areas of work include HRM, counselling, training, career advice.